Defense Lawyer For Aggravated Possession of Drugs in Columbus, Ohio

 Ohio Penalties for Drug Possession Offenses

-The level of offense for drug possession charges depends on the type of drug and quantity of drug, including whether the quantity of drugs constitutes a “bulk amount.”
+If you are facing drugs charges in Ohio, the level of offense for drug possession charges depends on the type of drug and quantity of drug, including whether the quantity of drugs constitutes a “bulk amount.”
 Ohio Rev. Code § 2925.01(D) defines the quantity necessary to qualify for a bulk amount of drugs, which varies by controlled substance.

 Level of Offense | Maximum Fine | Jail or Prison Term |